We typically think of sex trafficking as something that happens far away in developing countries, but it’s happening right in our backyard.

-On December 4th, the New York Times published an op-ed exposé on The Children of Pornhub (trigger warning: this article includes depictions of sexual assault as well as information regarding porn searches).
-The article ends with the chilling statement, “With Pornhub, we have Jeffrey Epstein times 1,000.”
+On December 4, 2019, the New York Times published an op-ed exposé on The Children of Pornhub.
+(Trigger warning: This article includes depictions of sexual assault as well as information regarding porn searches.)
+The article ends with the chilling statement, “With Pornhub, we have Jeffrey Epstein times 1,000.”1

-The New York Times piece is just the latest addition to a growing pile of testimony against the world’s largest porn platform.
+The New York Times piece was an important addition to a growing pile of testimony against the world’s largest porn platform.
 In February 2020, Laila Mickelwait launched a campaign to expose Pornhub’s complicity in child sex trafficking.
 Traffickinghub chronicles the distribution of and profiteering from illegal porn on the porn giant’s site, and Traffickinghub’s petition to shut down Pornhub now has over two million signatures.

 What can be done about this?

-- Human Trafficking Research reported in 2014, “80% of survivors [sex trafficked individuals] report that their customers showed them pornography to illustrate the kinds of sexual acts they want performed.”
+- Human Trafficking Research reported in 2014, “80% of survivors [sex trafficked individuals] report that their customers showed them pornography to illustrate the kinds of sexual acts they want performed.”3

-- Newer research indicates much higher numbers, with as much as 88% of online pornography depicting physical violence and force used against women.
+- Newer research indicates much higher numbers, with as much as 88% of online pornography depicting physical violence and force used against women.6

 2. Raise awareness

 As more people learn about the connection between porn and sex trafficking, positive change is happening.
-Owing to pressure put on them in the aftermath of the NYT article, Pornhub has announced new policies to help prevent further victimization.
+Owing to the pressure put on them in the aftermath of the NYT article, Pornhub has announced new policies to help prevent further victimization.8

 3. Report suspicious activity to the police.